Wheaton, Illinois: Establishment as county seat

 As demand for space increased, the courthouse was rebuilt in 1887 at a cost of $69,390, modeled after the courthouse in Aledo.
 This structure was used for the next 94 years until the county's rapid growth prompted the building of a brand new complex.
 The old courthouse is listed on the National Register of Historic Places, and was formerly used by National Louis University until National Louis moved to Lisle in 2004.
-It is currently being developed into luxury condominiums.
+It is being developed into luxury condominiums.

 On November 2, 1990, the courthouse moved to a building about 2 mi west in a new 57 acre complex at the corner of County Farm Road and Manchester Road.
 It was built at a cost of $52,500,000 and includes a 300000 sqft judicial building.
 In 1992, the county sued the architect and contractor for $4 million after several employees became ill from the ventilation system.
 In the end, however, the county received only $120,000 for minor repairs and the jury sided with the defendants, finding that the alleged problems were caused, primarily, by the county's negligent operation and maintenance of the ventilation system.